-42. Where will the prog ram be offered?
-Mark all that apply. [] Main Campus [] Satellite campus (specify campus here) [] Other (specify here) [x]100% Online

-43. What types of facilities are needed for the program?
+- 42. Where will the program be offered?
+Mark all that apply. - [] Main Campus [] Satellite campus (specify campus here) [] Other (specify here) [x]100% Online - 43.
+What types of facilities are needed for the program?
 Fill out the chart below as applicable.
 Add lines under "other" as needed.
 N/A

+Space.
+Use Existing Use Existing Space Sem/Yr. of

-Space New Space Use Existing Space (as is) Use Existing Space (Renovated) Sem/Yr. of Occupancy
+Space New Space Space (as is) (Renovated) Occupancy

-Dry Labs (STEM related) The second secon
+Dry Labs (STEM related) 9

 Wet Labs (STEM related)

-Dedicated Offices X Winter 2023/2024
+Dedicated Offices Х Winter 2023/2024

-Fine Arts Spaces 11
+Fine Arts Spaces

 Classrooms

 Meeting Rooms

 Student Study Space

 Shared Space with other

 campus units

 Other (Specify)